Space Heater Safety

 Also, when in use, keep all children and pets away.
 Space heaters can reach extremely high temperatures that can cause severe burns to those whom come in contact with their surfaces.

 Lastly, never plug your space heater into a light-duty extension cord or multi-outlet surge protector; both are too weak to handle a high-wattage appliance and can cause a fire.
 A space heater must always be plugged directly into a wall outlet, preferably using a three-prong plug that is capable of handling its high amount of electricity.

 Regardless of where the heater is plugged in, its cord should never be exposed to a high-traffic area where people are likely to trip over it and cause the space heater to fall.

-Author: Tom Stockdale, WVU Safety and Health Extension Specialist
+Author: Tom Stockdale, retired WVU Safety and Health Extension Specialist

 Last reviewed: November 03, 2015